 Lake Forest has the charm of a small community with the convenience of a large metropolitan city.
 It's the place to live the good life in beautiful, safe, well-planned neighborhoods.
 The environment is ideal with mild Mediterranean weather, lush green hills, groves of eucalyptus trees, lakes and style.
 It's family living at its finest with homes to meet all needs, including lake front homes, equestrian estates, luxury condominiums, town homes, mobile home parks and retirement communities.

-Lake Forest’s twenty-seven public parks and the Whiting Ranch Regional Wilderness Park offer acres of great outdoor pleasure.
+Lake Forest’s twenty-nine public parks and the Whiting Ranch Regional Wilderness Park offer acres of great outdoor pleasure.
 Everything from tennis, handball, basketball and volleyball courts, tot lots, a golf course, stable, hiking, biking, and equestrian trails, cozy picnic areas and barbecues, to boating and swimming are all conveniently available within the city.
 There are free summer concerts in the park, theaters, community playhouse productions, special events at Heritage Hill Historical Park and City sponsored programs for all age groups.

 Lake Forest has quality public schools for grades K-12, several preschools, private elementary schools, technical and trade schools within the city.
 Higher education is only minutes away at the University of California at Irvine, California State University at Fullerton, Chapman University, Concordia University and Saddleback and Irvine Valley Community Colleges.